COVID-19 – Help and guidance for commercial insurance customers

 FCA Test Case Judgement

 On the 1st May 2020 the FCA announced plans to obtain legal clarity on the interpretation of certain Business Interruption policies in relation to COVID-19 claims.
-This involved a sample of disputed policy wordings being reviewed by the UK High Court.
-The hearing of the Test Case concluded at the end of July.
-The High Court published its judgment in the Test Case on 15 September 2020.
+This involved a sample of disputed policy wordings being reviewed by a UK Court.
+The Test Case was heard by the High Court at the end of July.
+Following the court hearing in July, the High Court published its judgment on 15 September 2020.

 Details of the judgment can be found here

-We recognise the adverse impact that COVID-19 is having on businesses, and that customers who have made business interruption claims on policies affected by the Test Case are keen to understand if their policy covers them for losses arising from COVID-19.
+We recognise the adverse impact that COVID-19 is having on businesses, and that customers who have made Business Interruption claims on policies that are affected by the Test Case are keen to understand if their policy covers them for losses arising from COVID-19.

 Frequently Asked Questions